[Webinar] Policy-as-Code for Secure, Resilient Infrastructure

 terraform alternatives

-Infrastructure as Code (IaC) tools are a crucial technology in the cloud computing world.
+Infrastructure as code (IaC) tools are a crucial technology in cloud computing.
 Organizations have recently started to benefit greatly from IaC, which makes cloud resource management more efficient, reduces human error, and promotes automated deployment and greater consistency.

 When we discuss IaC, we have to consider a generic set of features based on its usage.
 These are not tool-specific features, but choosing an IaC tool involves answering the following questions: